KristufaHrang/KristufaHrang.github.io/README.md

 # KristufaHrang.github.io

 Hi there :)
-I'm KristufaHrang and I know nothing about code or computers (jk) (holy that joke can go throw itself down a hole)
+Welcome to my ✨site✨ (ew wtf)

-Anyways, this is my website where I host files and other stuff heehee
+Anyways, this is my website where I host files and other stuff Have a good day, or night, or morning, or dusk..
+I have no idea where you live but that's a good thing I guess. uh- just pretend I said good night morning or day or something idk

 Thanks,
 KristufaHrang